JonJon2005/CoDXPTokenTracker/README.md

 - **Java REST API** – HTTP service used by the frontend.
 - **React frontend** – dashboard that consumes the API and lets you adjust counts.

-All components share a text file named `tokens.txt` in the repository root.
-The file has 12 integers describing counts of 15, 30, 45 and 60 minute tokens for each category (Regular, Weapon and Battle Pass).
-If it doesn't exist, the tools will create it with zeros.
+Tokens are stored per-user as JSON files under `data/users/<username>.json`.
+Each file contains a hashed password and token counts.
+If no user file exists, the tools fall back to the legacy `tokens.txt` in the repository root.

 ## Setup